 - 1. Open Gaia app and workshop folder, confirm overlay map and set phone to Airplane Mode.
 A specific datum does not need to be set for this Gaia-app-only exercise. - a.
 Enable Location Services on your phone. - b.
 Confirm your Saved folder is toggled to show ALL files. - C. Open Workshop Program Center Gaia Exercise folder that you previously downloaded.
 Add Gaia Topo (feet) map layer as your overlay map.
-Your instructor will assign waypoints and direction (clockwise/counterclockwise) to use for the exercise.
-(Instructors: Module lead will assign a direction to your group based on number of groups and will assign the first waypoint for your group.
-You may choose which waypoints to utilize for the remainder of the exercise or may consult with the module lead for suggested waypoints to use on your circuit. - d.
-Set phone to Airplane Mode.
-(Instructors: Briefly discuss the reasons for using Airplane Mode: If airplane mode is not enabled, the cellphone will be using BOTH satellite and cell tower data to establish position.
-This results in conflicting GPS readings among the group.
-In the field, students should have their phone set to airplane mode as often as possible, both to assure data is being gathered exclusively from satellites and to prevent battery drain.) - e.
+Your instructor will assign waypoints and direction (clockwise/counterclockwise) to use for the exercise. - d.
+Set phone to Airplane Mode. - e.
 Once outside the Program Center, tap the Locate Icon to view your current location. - 2.
 Proceed to the assigned starting waypoint (Forest, Stairs or Stonehenge) for your group, using the following method to "follow a GPS Bearing". - a.
 From you current location, tap the assigned starting waypoint icon once.
 The waypoint name pops up.
 Tap this name once.
 The screen shows the distance to the next waypoint from your current position and provides a compass bearing. - b.
 Turn your attention from your phone to your compass.
 Set your compass to the Gaia-provided GPS Bearing.
 Proceed toward the next waypoint, "boxing the needle" to follow the bearing you have set on your compass.
 As you progress along the circuit, you will perform this same simple, quick set of actions: find the next waypoint on Gaia, obtain a bearing to the waypoint from Gaia, set your compass to that bearing, and then set off in the direction indicated by your compass.
 When in doubt, take a moment to get another GPS Bearing from your Gaia app and repeat the process, confirming you are headed in the correct direction to your next waypoint.
-(Instructors: Encourage students to also identify a physical or visual marker in line with the direction of travel to their next waypoint, as described in "c".
-Use these visual cues to supplement situational awareness.)

-C. Often an obstacle will block a direct path to your next objective.
+c.
+Often an obstacle will block a direct path to your next objective.
 Practice navigating around obstacles (the Mountaineers building, the steep rocky wall) that prevent a straight-line path to your next waypoint.
 For example, walk past the edge of the building to get a clearer visual line on your next intended destination/waypoint.
 Once a clearer visual line is possible, obtain a new bearing to your next waypoint and use the technique detailed above in "2.a" and "2.b" to proceed.
 Look for environmental features that are in line with your next destination (in this workshop exercise, use stairs/streetlights/other buildings as environmental features).
 Continually maintain awareness of your current location in relation to your intended waypoint or environmental feature.